Checkmarx/kics/docs/configuration-file.md

 payload-path: "file path to store source internal representation in JSON format"
 preview-lines: 3
 queries-path: "path to directory with queries (default ./assets/queries) (default './assets/queries')"
-report-formats: "formats in which the results will be exported (json, sarif)"
+report-formats: "formats in which the results will be exported (json, sarif, html)"
 type: "type of queries to use in the scan"
 verbose: true
 ```